Royal Flying Corps: Recruitment and training

 In May 1916 pilots under instruction were further trained for fighting in the air.
-Schools of Special Flying were set up at Turnberry, Marske, Sedgeforth, Feiston, East Fortune and Ayr, where finished pilots could simulate combat flying under the supervision of veteran instructors.
+Schools of Special Flying were set up at Turnberry, Marske, Sedgeford, Freiston, East Fortune and Ayr, where finished pilots could simulate combat flying under the supervision of veteran instructors.

 During 1917 experienced pilots were redeployed from the Sinai and Palestine campaign to set up a new flying school and train pilots in Egypt and staff another in Australia.
 Seven Training Squadrons were eventually established in Egypt at five Training Depot Stations.

 In 1917, the American, British, and Canadian Governments agreed to join forces for training.
 Between April 1917 and January 1919, Camp Borden in Ontario hosted instruction on flying, wireless, air gunnery and photography, training 1,812 RFC Canada pilots and 72 for the United States.
 Training also took place at several other Ontario locations.

 During winter 1917–18, RFC instructors trained with the Aviation Section, US Signal Corps on three airfields in the United States accommodating about six thousand men, at Camp Taliaferro near Fort Worth, Texas.
 Training was hazardous; 39 RFC officers and cadets died in Texas.
 Eleven remain there, reinterred in 1924 at a Commonwealth War Graves Commission cemetery where a monument honours their sacrifice.

 As the war drew on the RFC increasingly drew on men from across the British Empire including South Africa, Canada and Australia.
 As well as individual personnel, the separate Australian Flying Corps (AFC) deployed Nos 1, 2, 3 and 4 Squadrons AFC (which the RFC referred to as 67, 68, 69 and 71 Squadrons).
 Over 200 Americans joined the RFC before the United States became a combatant.
 Eventually Canadians made up nearly a third of RFC aircrew.

 Although as the war progressed and training became far safer, by the end of the war, some 8,000 had been killed while training or in flying accidents.